 2. WordPress

-You can also create an SEO-friendly site using the WordPress CMS — and one would hope so, as this software is behind over 40% of all websites.
-Like CMS Hub, WordPress enables you to add titles, image alt-text, meta descriptions, headings, and custom URLs in your posts and pages.
+I like WordPress because it’s SEO-friendly, and this software is behind over 40% of all websites.
+Like Content Hub, WordPress enables you to add titles, image alt-text, meta descriptions, headings, and custom URLs to your posts and pages.

 You can also choose from an even larger selection of responsive themes in the official WordPress directory and other third-party marketplaces to design your site.